Chain-of-Action: Faithful and Multimodal Question Answering through Large Language Models: Introduction

-To enhance faithfulness and multi-step reasoning, previous approaches such as chain-of-thought based work~\cite{wang2022self,saparov2022language, yao2023tree} encourage LLMs to think step-by-step to break down complex questions.
+To enhance faithfulness and multi-step reasoning, previous approaches such as chain-of-thought based work~\citep{wang2022self,saparov2022language, yao2023tree,xiong2024large} encourage LLMs to think step-by-step to break down complex questions.
 However, only pushing models to continue thinking may not be ideal.
 Models are expected to learn to pause to verify results and decide if they need more information before continuing to generate.
-Recent work, thereby, explores integrating information retrieval~\cite{yao2022react, xu2023search, li2023chain} into the reasoning chain.
-However, we argue that seeking external information is not only retrieval, but should manifest as configurable \textbf{`Plug-and-Play' actions}: querying web text, encoding domain knowledge, analyzing tabular and numerical data, etc. The key challenge of such heterogeneous multimodal data is to automatically decide when to cease generation to solicit information, what types of external sources to leverage, and how to cross-validate conflicting insights.
+Recent work, thereby, explores integrating information retrieval~\citep{yao2022react, xu2023search, li2023chain} into the reasoning chain.
+However, we argue that seeking external information is not only retrieval, but should manifest as configurable \textbf{`Plug-and-Play' actions}: querying web text, encoding domain knowledge, analyzing tabular and numerical data, etc. The term 'plug-and-play' refers to the ability to freely add or remove pre-designed actions, such as the three different actions implemented in our work.
+However, for any new action to be integrated in the future, careful design and adjustment will be required to ensure compatibility with the framework's input and output formats.
+The key challenge of such heterogeneous data is to automatically decide when to cease generation to solicit information, what types of external sources to leverage, and how to cross-validate conflicting insights.
+In addition, previous efforts to improve system efficiency have primarily focused on accelerating the retrieval process.
+However, we observe that most of the cost lies in summarizing the retrieved information.
+By detecting the knowledge boundary—referring to the parametric knowledge that the model has acquired during its training on a high-quality dataset—we can reduce the need for frequent summarization.
+Since LLMs with extensive parameters have undergone costly training, leveraging this comprehensive knowledge can minimize unnecessary efforts during the filtering and summarization phases.

-To that end, we propose a new universal framework Chain-of-Action (CoA) equipping LLMs to proactively initiate information-seeking actions.
+To that end, we propose a universal framework CoA equipping LLMs to proactively initiate information-seeking actions.
 We design three `Plug-and-Play' actions in this paper: (i) \textbf{web-querying} to extract real-time information as discrete text tokens, (ii) \textbf{knowledge-encoding} to embed domain-specific knowledge concepts as continuous vectors, and (iii) \textbf{data-analyzing} for accessing and interpreting numeric tabular sources.
 A key advantage of this framework is the extensibility to diverse modalities, e.g., images in the future.
 Beyond adapting across data modalities, new actions can be introduced to handle emerging domains or data processing techniques.
+Additionally, our direct prompting strategy for detecting knowledge boundaries reduces both system latency and LLM usage.